lacuna/model/README.md

 Put another way, extend adds a new vertex, reroute alters an existing vertex, and interpose alters an existing edge.
 All of these changes are non-destructive; we may have selected a new execution path, but our historical paths still remain.

 Each node in a bash pipeline may only have a single input, but what if a node requires multiple inputs?
-Consider these arithmetic expressions, where `_` refers to the value above:
+Consider these arithmetic expressions, where `_` refers to the upstream value:

 ![](doc/arithmetic1.png)